 - Two recent, identical, biometric passport photos with a bright background.
 Please click here for further information.

-- Self-addressed, prepaid large envelope (€ 8.30 for registered post), if postal delivery is preferred
+- Self-addressed, prepaid large envelope (€ 8.30 for registered post)

 - For applications for minors, please see the following notes: If one parent cannot be present, the application can still proceed with just one parent attending, provided the absent parent gives consent using the form below.
 In this case, the consent form needs to be filled in, signed and the signature of the absent parent as well as his/her passport copy certified by either an Irish notary or An Garda Síochána.
 If the absent parent is abroad the signature on the consent form and passport copy should be certified by a German Embassy or Consulate or, if in Germany, by an official local authority.